-JACOBS, SAMUEL, merchant; date and place of birth unknown; d. on or about 10 Aug.
-1786, probably at Saint-Denis, on the Rivière Richelieu (Que.).
+JACOBS, SAMUEL, merchant; date and place of birth unknown; d.
+3 Aug.
+1786 at Quebec, and was buried there two days later.

 According to American historian Jacob Rader Marcus, Samuel Jacobs was probably of Alsatian origin.
 He arrived in Canada with the British army during the Seven Years’ War and did business as a purveyor to the troops, especially the officers.
 Some promissory notes and receipts confirm his presence in January 1758 at Fort Cumberland (near Sackville, N.B.), where he apparently engaged mainly in the liquor trade.
 From 1759 to 1761 he was in partnership on equal terms with William Buttar and Alexander Mackenzie in a brewery at Louisbourg, Cape Breton Island.
 Jacobs seems to have devoted little time to it, choosing instead to take his schooner Betsey and follow the British fleet when it sailed for Quebec in the summer of 1759.
 That autumn he was preparing to send his vessel to Oporto (Porto), Portugal, but General James Murray requisitioned the little ship to ply between Île d’Orléans and Quebec.
 He later requested compensation for the losses he had suffered in consequence.